 The agriculture industry utilizes AI, video or image-based, for a myriad of benefits, such as:

 Developing autonomous vehicles & machinery,

-One farming business annotates still shot digital images to distinguish between weeds and crops – right down to the pixel level.
-This annotated imagery is then used to apply chemical pesticides to those areas only where weeds are growing, rather than spraying onto the entire field.
-This process reduces chemical weed spraying, saving significant amounts of money on pesticides every year.
+One farming business annotates still-shot digital images to distinguish between weeds and crops – right down to the pixel level.
+This annotated imagery is then used to apply chemical pesticides to those areas only where weeds are growing, rather than sprayed onto the entire field.
+This process reduces chemical weed spraying, saving significant amounts of money on pesticides yearly.